Fruitcake you’ll love… seriously!

 Ginger tells us the recipe came from Earlene’s good friend Juanita Jarmon, who was a neighbor when Earlene and her husband, Roy, lived in Muleshoe, Texas, back in 1948.
 Recipe books from the turn of the last century called this kind of cake “lemon fruit cake” or “white fruit cake.”

-They’re buttery cakes lightly flavored with lemon or rum and studded with sparkly candied fruit.
+They are buttery cakes, lightly flavored with lemon or rum and studded with sparkly candied fruit.
 The little cakes keep well, make pretty gifts and offer a yummy take on retro holiday baking.

 For Chef Deb, it was another matter altogether.
 Fruitcake was definitely not on her “nice” list.
 But she did what she always does when faced with a culinary challenge, she did a little research, found a recipe she liked, played around in the kitchen and came up with something she could love.